Hadrianxx/DFS-Analytics-Toolbox/README.md

 Install Git and a Docker host.
 You will need both `docker` and `docker-compose`.
 I develop/test on Fedora Linux 25 with the Fedora-provided `docker` and `docker-compose`.
 This should work with any `docker` 1.12.6 or later and `docker-compose` 1.9.0 or later.

 ## The persistent workspace mechanism
-The Docker image is "read-only" - it contains the platform software and a user home workspace.
-You can upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the container down.
+The Docker image contains the platform software and a user home workspace.
+You can run the service and upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the container down.
 I've found that a persistent workspace shared with the host is more convenient.

     During the image build, `docker` creates a full Jupyter notebook server virtual environment in the `dfstools` user's home directory.
 As the last step of this install, `docker` creates a tarball of the `dfstools` user home directory and saves it in the image.